Linkedin Images – a Guide to Professional Sizing

 Consider the types of people you want to attract with your profile picture when tweaking image sizes.
-Make sure you’re hitting the minimum size at least, and nearing towards maximum depending on what type of impression you want to make.
-High resolution images probably won’t reach the 8MB maximum, but generally in a profile photo you want much higher than 400×400 pixels.
+Make sure you’re at the very least reaching the minimum size and staying below the maximum.
+The size you choose of course depends on what type of impression you want to make.
+High resolution images probably won’t reach the 8MB maximum but generally in a profile photo you want much higher than 400×400 pixels.

-As you’re constructing a Linkedin profile, you’ll need to determine which type of image file type will look best.
-Assuming you’re not a professional photographer, it’s probably safe to say your choices are between JPEG or PNG.
-Though JPEG is a little easier to upload, PNG is going to give the best results.
-This is because the PNG generally maintains higher quality resolution, keeping its pixels around the ideal photo sizes.
+As you’re constructing a Linkedin profile, you’ll need to determine which image file types translate the best onto its format.
+Assuming you’re not a professional photographer, it’s safe to say your choices are between JPEG or PNG.
+Though a JPEG image file is a little easier to upload, PNG is going to give the best results.
+This is because the PNG maintains higher quality resolution, keeping its pixels around the ideal photo sizes.

 Also consider the background image on your profile page.
 Does the color scheme blend with your personal photo?
 Does it look professional?
 Does it maintain its quality and resolution through size changes?
 Make sure both the profile image and the background image blend together and look healthy on mobile and desktop.